Demystifying Network Foundation Models: Introduction

 \textbf{Beyond downstream tasks: intrinsic evaluation.} In this paper, we address these limitations and complement the existing downstream task-oriented research by exploring and assessing the representational quality of NFMs' embeddings without depending on fine-tuning problems.
 Specifically, we develop three complementary analysis techniques to answer specific questions: (1) Embedding Geometry Analysis (\S\ref{sec:method:embedding_geom_analysis}) quantifies \textit{how effectively models distribute representations across the embedding space} through anisotropy analysis, measuring the entanglement of learned representations and their influence on model performance.
 (2) Metric Alignment Assessment (\S\ref{sec:method:metric_alignment}) evaluates \textit{feature correlation to identify whether models capture domain-expert metrics} like flow duration or TCP window dynamics.
 (3) Causal Sensitivity Testing (\S\ref{sec:method:sensitivity_testing}) employs perturbation analysis to evaluate \textit{how embeddings respond to controlled protocol and context modifications, revealing higher-order context understanding}, including traffic shaping policies and congestion control mechanisms.

-\textbf{Key findings.} Our empirical results demonstrate (\S\ref{sec:eval:embedding_geom_analysis}) that embeddings from publicly available pretrained models exhibit significant anisotropy (mean cosine similarity = $0.86\pm0.09$), and that addressing this issue leads to model performance improvement (up to 0.35 $F_1$ score).
+\textbf{Key findings.} Our empirical results demonstrate (\S\ref{sec:eval:embedding_geom_analysis}) that embeddings from publicly available pretrained models exhibit significant anisotropy (mean cosine similarity = $0.86\pm0.09$) and that addressing this issue leads to model performance improvement (up to 0.35 increase in $F_1$ scores).
 We notice (\S\ref{sec:eval:metric_alignment}) significant alignment of models' embeddings with packet lengths, time-based features, packet flags, and even payload information (\S\ref{sec:eval:sensitivity_testing}) despite its frequent encryption or absence in production environments, and show a direct correlation between anisotropy and high-level context in the models.

-Our work shifts the focus from downstream task performance to intrinsic representational properties and sets the stage for further explorations into developing next-generation NFMs that could facilitate the creation of performant, generalizable, and robust ML-based solutions for disparate learning problems -- a critical step toward realizing the ambitious goal of fully self-driving computer networks.
+Our work shifts the focus from downstream task performance to intrinsic representational properties and sets the stage for further explorations into developing next-generation NFMs that can be expected to facilitate the creation of performant, generalizable, and robust ML-based solutions for disparate learning problems -- a critical step toward realizing the ambitious goal of fully self-driving computer networks.
 Our fully reproducible code is available at \url{https://github.com/maybe-hello-world/demystifying-networks}.